Last update - May 16th 2014

 The list below gives the total Potassium content in the 14 items from the general description 'cherries' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Potassium.There are 14 items ranging from Cherries, sweet, raw through to Cherries, sour, red, canned, extra heavy syrup pack, solids and liquids and are ranked by the content or amount per 100g.

-Using the list below for the 14 different cherries nutrition entries in our Potassium database, the highest amount of Potassium is in Cherries, sweet, raw which contains 222 mg of Potassium per 100g.
+Using the list below for the 14 different cherries nutrition entries in our database, the highest amount of Potassium is found in Cherries, sweet, raw which contains 222 mg of Potassium per 100g.
 The lowest amount of Potassium is in Cherries, sour, red, canned, extra heavy syrup pack, solids and liquids which in 100g contains 91 mg of Potassium.

 The median value of Potassium is found in Cherries, sweet, canned, pitted, heavy syrup pack, solids and liquids which in 100g contains 145 mg of Potassium.
 The average amount of Potassium contained in 100g of cherries, based on the list below is 138.57 mg of Potassium.

 From the Potassium content in cherries list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each cherries item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Cherries, sweet, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.